MahimaMSiddheshwar/scRNAseq-Immunotherapy-TumorMicroenvironment/README.md

 * Characterizing the **tumor immune microenvironment**
 * Identifying major **immune and stromal cell populations**
 * Annotating clusters using **canonical marker genes**
-* Building a **reproducible and interpretable scRNA-seq workflow** suitable for research, interviews, and presentations
+* Building a **reproducible and interpretable scRNA-seq workflow** suitable for research.
 ---

 ## Dataset Description